-4 Credit Hours (3 Theory Hours, 1 Lab Hour) Prerequisite: Transfer coursework in biology or chemistry equivalent to BI0100 or CHM100 or higher, appropriate placement score, or
+Prerequisite: Transfer coursework in biology or chemistry equivalent to BIO100 or CHM100 or higher, appropriate placement score, or completion of BIO095 with a grade of C or better or administrative approval

 This course is the first in a two-semester sequence and examines in depth the relationships between structure and function of the human body.
 Lecture topics include cells, tissues, integumentary system, skeletal system, muscular system, and the nervous system.
 Relationships of the body at the molecular, cellular, tissue, organ, and system levels with an emphasis on the integration of human function are studied.